market research, analysis, cross-tabs, insights

 This activity is designed to highlight the value of using cross-tabs to help analyze market research data.

 In this exercise, you will start with the top-level results and then ‘drill down’ in the data through the use of cross-tabs.
-Hopefully you will find that, as you drill down, that more valuable information is uncovered.
+Hopefully you will find that, as you drill down, that more valuable information (and potentially market insights) are uncovered.

-- Look at the first box only; what do the responses indicate?
+- Look at the results for ‘all respondents’ first; what do the responses indicate?

-- Now look at the second box only; what does the data suggest now?
+- Now look at the results for ‘all males’ and ‘all females’; what does the data suggest now?

-- Finally, review the third box only; what information can now be obtained?
+- Finally, review the results by gender and age combines; what information can now be obtained?

 - In what ways does the information obtained vary as the cross-tabs are added?